McCarthy's plans for impeachment don't appear to be tamping down shutdown threat

 McCarthy's own allies admitted it was unclear how they would avoid a shutdown, but made the case it was important to get incremental wins now — some spending bills passed out of the House.

-Arkansas GOP Rep Steve Womack noted that "the margins are thin" with several House Republicans, including Majority Leader Steve Scalise, who is undergoing cancer treatment, out this week.
+Arkansas GOP Rep. Steve Womack noted that "the margins are thin" with several House Republicans out this week, including Majority Leader Steve Scalise, who is undergoing cancer treatment.
 That added to what he called a "difficult spot" to keep all GOP lawmakers together.

 Womack said moving some bills through the House "also sends a signal to the Senate that we're serious about what we're doing and we have some solutions that they need to listen to."